 Department of Chemistry

-Faculty expertise in each of the interest areas offers the opportunity for direct student-faculty interaction for thesis or dissertation development through coursework and research.
+Faculty expertise in each area of chemistry offers the opportunity for direct student-faculty interaction for thesis or dissertation development through coursework and research.
 Additional cooperative projects and programs are also available with local research institutions.

 Master of Science Degree in Chemistry